Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_variables.md

 Variables are containers for storing data values.

 ### Basic structure
-Jaclang has no command for declaring a variable.A variable is created the moment you first assign a value to it.
+Jaclang has no command for declaring a variable.
+A variable is created the moment you first assign a value to it.

 **Code Example**
 === "Jac"